 2. Outlander (2014- )

-‘Outlander’ is a TV Series adaptation of Diana Gabladon’s novel of the same name.
+‘Outlander’ is a TV Series adaptation of Diana Gabaldon’s novel of the same name.
 The series is altogether fantastic.
-It shows struggle, perseverance and strong will… All on the backdrop of a beautiful landscape, outstanding costumes, and acting that is very natural – the actors themselves are authentic.
-The characters and the plots, slowly introduced and developed quickly feel real.
+It shows struggle, perseverance, and strong will – all against the backdrop of a beautiful landscape.
+It is known for the outstanding costumes and the convincing performances of the actors.
+Moreover, the characters and the storyline develop organically.
 The slow pace the show took later amplified the drama and set up the era.
 The more we see of this show the more riveting and beautiful it becomes.
-There are parts of the story that will be hard to watch, as there are parts that are hard to read, but the series is stays true to the theme of the book that make it even more exciting.
+There are parts of the story that will be hard to watch, as there are parts that are hard to read, but the series is stays true to the theme of the book, that makes it even more exciting.
 In short, everything about this series is a joy to watch.

 Read More: Best TV Shows to Binge Watch